On zero-divisors of semimodules and semialgebras: Introduction

 Now let $B$ be an $S$-semialgebra.
-We define $B$ to be a McCoy $S$-semialgebra if $B$ is an Ohm-Rush $S$-semialgebra and $g\cdot f = 0$ for $g,f \in B$ with $g \neq 0$ implies $s\cdot c(f) = 0$ for a nonzero $s\in S$ (Check Definition \ref{McCoySemiAlgebraDef}).
+We define $B$ to be a McCoy $S$-semialgebra if $B$ is an Ohm-Rush $S$-semialgebra and $g\cdot f = 0$ for $g,f \in B$ with $g \neq 0$ implies $s\cdot c(f) = 0$ for a nonzero $s\in S$ (check Definition \ref{McCoySemiAlgebraDef}).

-After giving these definitions and some examples for them, we generalize some theorems related to weak Gaussian semirings and weak content semialgebras proved in \cite{Nasehpour2016} (For example see Theorems \ref{WDMcriteria6}, \ref{NorthcottContentSemialgebra}).
-These results are useful for the main purpose of the final section of the paper.
-In fact, this section can be considered as a preliminary section for the last section of the paper which discusses the zero-divisors of McCoy semialgebras.\\
+After giving these definitions and some examples for them, we generalize some theorems related to weak Gaussian semirings \cite[Definition 18]{Nasehpour2016} and weak content semialgebras \cite[Definition 36]{Nasehpour2016} (for example, see Theorems \ref{WDMcriteria6} and Theorem \ref{NorthcottContentSemialgebra}).
+These are useful for the main purpose of the last section of the paper.
+In fact Section \ref{sec:mccoysemialgebras}, beside its interesting results, can be considered as a preparatory section for the last section of the paper which discusses the zero-divisors of McCoy semialgebras.

-In the third section of the present paper, we prove a couple of theorems for the relationship between the set of zero-divisors of a semiring $S$ and a McCoy semialgebra $B$ on $S$.
-For example in Theorem \ref{veryfewzerodivisorsThm1}, we show that if $S$ is a weak Gaussian semiring and $B$ a McCoy and weak content $S$-semialgebra with homogeneous $c$ and the corresponding homomorphism $\lambda$ of the $S$-semialgebra $B$ is injective, then $S$ has very few zero-divisors if and only if $B$ does so.
+In Section \ref{sec:zdmccoys} of the present paper, we prove a couple of theorems for the relationship between the set of zero-divisors of a semiring $S$ and a McCoy $S$-semialgebra $B$.
+For example, in Theorem \ref{veryfewzerodivisorsThm1}, we show that if $S$ is a weak Gaussian semiring, $B$ is a McCoy and weak content $S$-semialgebra with homogeneous $c$, and the corresponding homomorphism $\lambda$ of the $S$-semialgebra $B$ is injective, then $S$ has very few zero-divisors if and only if $B$ does so.
+Note that in Definition \ref{homogeneouscontentfunction}, we define the content function from an Ohm-Rush $S$-semialgebra $B$ to the set of ideals of $S$ to be homogeneous if $c(s \cdot f) = s \cdot c(f)$ for each $s\in S$ and $f\in B$.

-We also show that if $S$ is a weak Gaussian semiring and $B$ is a McCoy and weak content $S$-semialgebra such that the corresponding homomorphism $\lambda$ is injective and $c : B \rightarrow \Fid(S)$ is a homogeneous and an onto function, then $B$ has few zero-divisors if and only if $S$ has few zero-divisors and property (A) (See Theorem \ref{fewzerodivisorsThm1}).
+We also show that if $S$ is a weak Gaussian semiring and $B$ is a McCoy and weak content $S$-semialgebra such that the corresponding homomorphism $\lambda$ is injective and $c : B \rightarrow \Fid(S)$ is homogeneous and onto, then $B$ has few zero-divisors if and only if $S$ has few zero-divisors and property (A) (see Theorem \ref{fewzerodivisorsThm1}).
+Note that by $\Fid(S)$, we mean the set of all finitely generated ideals of $S$.